 An EIA seeks to identify the environmental consequences of a proposed project from the beginning, and helps to ensure that the project, over its life cycle, will be environmentally acceptable, and integrated into the surrounding environment in a sustainable way.
-The project triggers activities listed in Listing Notice1 and 2 of the NEMA and GNR921 and GNR633 of the NEM: WA and requires that a full EIA (scoping and impact assessment phases) be conducted.
+The project triggers activities listed in Listing Notice1, 2 and 3 of the NEMA and Category B of GNR921 of the NEM: WA and requires that a full EIA (scoping and impact assessment phases) be conducted.